maxamel/GDH/README.md

 ```

 The verticle object participating in the key exchange is the GDHVertex.
-Let's define our first GDHVertex and call it activeVertex as it will be the one who initiates negotiations:
+Let's define our first GDHVertex and call it activeVertex as it will be the one who initiates key negotiations:
 ```java
 GDHVertex activeVertex = new GDHVertex();
 ```